 Meanwhile, please sign up for our newsletters and notifications/updates from our new website and other upcoming ITAG activities.
 If you are considering trepanation for yourself and would like to volunteer for the next pilot study group, please indicate your interest as such and you will receive special notifications of developing plans and how you may participate.

-Below you will find a video of a Serial MRI of CSF (or Cerebral Spinal Fluid) Movement.
-Many thanks for the specialized video footage that was provided by Professor Salvolini Anconi in France - Neurological Radiology Services.
+Below you will find a video of a Serial MRI of CSF (or Cerebral Spinal Fluid) movement.
+Many thanks for the specialized video footage that was provided by Professor Salvolini Anconi.